Kazuho-Shibuya/curriculum-vitae/README.md

 ### [n, inc.](https://then.co.jp/) (Tokyo, Japan) August 2022 - Present
 Software engineer with a second job
 - As an outsourced engineer, responsible for the development of software as a service.
-- Experience in back-end development using Rails and GraphQL and front-end development using Next.js, TypeScript and Relay
+- Experience in back-end development using Rails and GraphQL and front-end development using Next.js, TypeScript and Relay.

 ### [TENT, Inc.](https://tent-inc.jp/) (Tokyo, Japan) September 2021 - Present
 Software engineer